mzgsxs/mzgsxs-mzgsxs.github.io/_posts/2024-12-08-complete-tutorial-for-python-packaging-and-CICD.md

 #### Packaging
 Minimal structure required for packaging is as follows:
 ```
-root/
+ROOT/
 ├── LICENSE
 ├── pyproject.toml
 ├── README.md
 ├── src/
-│   └── package_name/
+│   └── PACKAGE_NAME/
 │       ├── __init__.py
-│       └── example.py
+│       └── EXAMPLE.py
 └── tests/
+    └── test_EXAMPLE.py
 ```
-`pyproject.toml` specifies the metainfo for the project, I use poetry to automate it.
+`pyproject.toml` specifies the metadata/info for the project, I use poetry to automate it.

 #### Lint